huynhsontung/greenfoodchallenge/README.md

 ![alt text](ReadmePic/Sprint3/mealtrackerfeed.PNG) ![alt text](ReadmePic/Sprint3/mealtrackeraddmeal.PNG) ![alt text](ReadmePic/Sprint3/mealtrackeraddphoto.PNG)

 The database keeps record of green restaurants and their menus across Metro Vancouver.
+Upon selecting these items, tags will be set, so that the meals may be searched by other users.

 ## Profile
 Users may view their profile.
 Upon clicking on their information, they can enter a profile account information activity, where the profile picture may be edited.